Lomo LC-A

 The LOMO LC-A (Lomo Kompakt Automat) is a fixed lens, 35 mm film, leaf shutter, zone focus, and compact camera introduced in 1984.
-Its design is based on the Cosina CX-2, with the difference being that it lacks a swiveling front and self-timer.
-It was built in Soviet-era Leningrad by Leningrad Optics and Mechanics Association (LOMO).
+Its design is based on the Japanese Cosina CX-2, with the difference being that it lacks a swiveling front and self-timer.
+It was built in Soviet-era Leningrad, now St. Petersburg, by the Leningrad Optics and Mechanics Association (LOMO).

 Production of the camera ceased in 1994.
-In the mid-1990s, a group of enthusiasts from Vienna persuaded LOMO to restart production, which continued until 2005, and they formed the Lomographic Society International, distributing these cameras around the world.
+In the mid-1990s, a group of enthusiasts from Vienna, Austria persuaded LOMO to restart production, which continued until 2005, and they formed the Lomographic Society International, distributing these cameras around the world.

 The LOMO LC-A's replacement, the LC-A+, was introduced in 2006 and production moved to China.
 The LC-A+ featured the original LC-A Minitar-1 glass lens manufactured by LOMO in Russia.
 This changed in 2007 and lenses on subsequent models have been made in China.
 Some LC-As were sold badged as Zenith, this label was only a sticker underneath the lens.
 Zenit (Zenith in some countries) is a trademark of KMZ (Krasnogorsk Mechanical Works).

 Austrian company Lomography now offers three versions of the LC-A, the LC-A+ and LC-Wide in 35 mm format and the LC-A 120 in medium format.